William Collins (publisher): Post Disruption church building

 In the labours of the busy years following the Disruption to provide churches, manses, and schools for the congregations of the Free Church, he took part, according to the measure of his strength.
 He laid the foundation stone of the new Church erected for the congregation of Free St John's, then under the pastoral care of Dr Thomas Brown.
 He also laid the foundation stone of the Free Tron, of which Dr Robert Buchanan was minister; and now he connected himself once more with the session of that congregation.
 He had left it twenty-one years before; he now returned and acted as an elder in it till he died.

 Last days

 In 1848, with failing health he relocated to Rothesay.
 There he took an active part in the establishing of a missionary station in the most destitute part of that town.
-On Sabbath, 2 January 1853, Mr Collins died.
+On Sabbath, 2 January 1853, Collins died.